anshulshah99/Basketball-Analytice-Duke/README.md

 # Basketball-Analytics-Duke
 Summer '19 projects

-Neural net of shot predictor is titles NeuralNet.py, support vector machine is titles SVM.py, and the decision tree is titled DecisionTree.py.
+Neural net of shot predictor is titled NeuralNet.py, support vector machine is titled SVM.py, and the decision tree is titled DecisionTree.py.
 Further, the mp4 file is a model of our gravity calculations updated at each frame.

 We are currently writing a paper about our summer projects, linked here:
 Note: Paper is in progress